SystemsApproach/ops/monitor.rst

 bound to a particular Prometheus *query*.
 New dashboards are created using the Grafana GUI, and the resulting configuration then saved in a JSON file.
-This configuration file is then committed to the Config Repo, and later loaded into Grafana whenever is is restarted as part of Lifecycle Management.
+This configuration file is then committed to the Config Repo, and later loaded into Grafana whenever it is restarted as part of Lifecycle Management.
 For example, the following code snippet shows the Prometheus query corresponding to the ``Uptime`` panel in :numref:`Figure %s <fig-ace_dash>`.